lmeller-git/tinyTerm/README.md

 # tinyTerm
-default terminal emulator for tinyOS
+default terminal emulator and shell for tinyOS